What Communicators Need to Know About … “TikTok”

 TikTok is a hot new social networking app that’s taking the world by storm and now that they’ve launched their first in-app advertising units, communicators and PR professionals should definitely sit up and take note.
-Read on to learn more about why TikTok is growing at such a rapid pace (it’s amassed over 800 million installs to date!) and how communicators can tap on the enormous pool of consumers that are congregating on TikTok.
+Read on to learn more about why TikTok is growing at such a rapid pace (it’s amassed one billion downloads to date!) and how communicators can tap on the enormous pool of consumers that are congregating on TikTok.

 What is TikTok?